bayesatcirm/bayesatcirm_skeleton_2021/content/home/committees.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Comitees"
+title = "Committees"
-subtitle = "Organization and scientific comitees"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.